THE FOLLOWING INFORMATION IS FOR OWNERS WHO WISH TO DISPLAY THEIR VEHICLE IN OUR FIELD OF DREAMS™

-General Information: Due to health & Safety requirements, vehicles must remain static Saturday 14th September 2024 10:00-17:00, Sunday 15th September 2024 10:00-16:00.
+General Information: Due to legal requirements, vehicles must remain static 10:00-17:00 on Saturday 13th June 2026, 10:00-16:00 Sunday 14th June 2026.
 Vehicle movement is possible at all other times.
-In addition, this is especially important on the Sunday as day visitors are still paying to enter at 14:00, so expect to see a full show, not half a show!
-So you know, traders are contracted to stay until 17:00 Saturday, 16:00 Sunday – this way visitors will get value for their hard-earned!
-The only exception is in bad weather, in which case traders will be informed that early breakdown of stands is possible.
-If vehicles do move off club/group stands for any reason, they must exit to the rear of their pitches – the front of pitches are walkways until 17:00 Saturday, 16:00 Sunday, at which time they then become roadways.
+This rule is especially important on the Sunday as day visitors are still paying to enter at 14:00, so expect to see a full show, not half a show!
+So you know, traders are contracted to stay until 17:00 Saturday, 16:00 Sunday – this way visitors will get value for their hard-earned.
+The only exception is in bad weather, in which case traders/display vehicle owners will be informed that "early breakdown of stands/displays is possible".

 Displaying a Display Vehicle: Please remember that Display Vehicles will be viewed by the general public, so naturally we want to promote our hobby/sport/pastime in a good light.
 Owners are therefore asked to form a display that is both interesting and informative.
-Photo and information and boards are good, as are individual signs explaining what a particular vehicle is – the make/model/engine size/modifications/history/etc. What nobody wants to see is just a boring line of vehicles!
+Photo and information and boards are essential, as they explain what a particular vehicle is – the make/model/engine size/modifications/history/etc. What nobody wants to see is just a boring line of vehicles!
 This is very important for the show.

 Interaction with the public is also good, so if you have some special skills, by all means … show them off!